ArastunM/Ancestry-Tool/README.md

 ## Installation
-The project mainly utilizes in-built Java package [Swing](https://en.wikipedia.org/wiki/Swing_(Java)) for the GUI; however, additional jcommon 1.0.23 and jfreechart 1.10.19 jar files of [JFreeChart](https://www.jfree.org/jfreechart/download.html) should be installed.
+The project mainly utilizes in-built Java package [Swing](https://en.wikipedia.org/wiki/Swing_(Java)) for the GUI; however, additional jcommon 1.0.23 and jfreechart 1.10.19 jar files of [JFreeChart](https://www.jfree.org/jfreechart/download.html) should be installed if the program is to be run from the source code.

+When run from the jar file, no additional installations are required.

 ## Getting Started
-The program can run by downloading, unzipping [Ancestry-Tool.zip](Ancestry-Tool.zip) and running the **Ancestry Tool App**
+The program can be accessed by downloading, unzipping [Ancestry-Tool.zip](Ancestry-Tool.zip) and running the **Ancestry Tool App**

 Below directory should be ensured when running the jar application: